Frequently Asked Questions (FAQs)

 What if it rains?
 Is my Nokero product safe?

-Nokero is durable, rainproof, and built of impact-resistant plastic.
-So, if your bulb or charger gets rained on, don’t worry about it!
-However, our products are not completely waterproof, so don’t submerge our products in water.
+Nokero products are durable, rainproof, and built of impact-resistant ABS plastic.
+If your bulb or charger gets rained on, don’t worry about it!
+However, our products are not completely waterproof, so don’t submerge them in water.
 Our products can also withstand snow, but will last longer if not exposed to daily freezing/thawing.

 Can I charge my Nokero product when it’s cloudy?